ExodusMovement/schemasafe/doc/Error-handling.md

 Schema compilation errors always throw synchronously to ensure that no invalid schemas get compiled and/or produce invalid validation code.

-## Validation errors

-At the moment of writing, correct error reporting is still in progress. \
-Most significant known issue is that error pointers stop at `$ref` usage.

-This does not affect the _result_ of the validation, just the information inside of the produced error objects.

-It's significantly better than in `is-my-json-valid` though.\
-Further improvements should bring this on par with `ajv`.

 ### Validation errors are opt-in

 Error reporting is disabled by default and is provided as an opt-in, because users who need to